Temperature and relative humidity readings#

 There may be cheaper options but we haven’t tried them.

 We are only aware of one suitable model, the Thermopro TP357s, but there are probably others.
 You use the Thermopro sensor app to pair it with a phone using Bluetooth and then you can export the data to a file for Excel or similar.
-You can pair more than one but use stickers to label them and then turn them on one at a time and change the names so you can tell them apart.
+You can have more than one Thermopro, but use stickers to label them and then turn them on one at a time and change the names so you can tell them apart.